-4. When you eat outside CHOOSE HOT OR DRY FOOD
+4. When you eat outside, CHOOSE HOT OR DRY FOOD

 5. DO NOT DRINK tap water and drinks with ice

-This refers mostly to the third world’s countries, though be careful with the water and ice everywhere!
-In many countries tap water is actually one of the most common reasons why people get sick.
+This refers mostly to the third world’s countries, but be careful with the water and ice everywhere!
+In many countries, tap water is actually one of the most common reasons why people get sick.
 Even if you brush your teeth, use the water from the bottle!
 And avoid drinks containing ice, or just ask not to add the ice to your drink.
 Ice is just a frozen tap water and usually is carried or kept in dirty bags.

 6. Try to be a VEGETARIAN for your own good